MohamadHijazi28/Course-Title-Generation-Project/README.md

 # Architecture :

 The T5 model architecture (T5ForConditionalGeneration) and its tokenizer (T5Tokenizer) are employed for this task.
-Both are initialized from the 't5-base' pretrained checkpoint.
+Both are initialized from the 't5-base' pre-trained checkpoint.
 T5-base is a transformer-based language model capable of generating coherent and contextually relevant text.
 The model is initialized with pre-trained weights and finetuned on the specific task of course title generation.
 The model is fine-tuned using the Seq2SeqTrainer with specified training arguments